-Agriculture accounted for about 10 percent of U.S. greenhouse gas (GHG) emissions in 2013.
-Given that agricultural production accounts for only about 1 percent of U.S. gross domestic product, it is a disproportionately GHG-intensive activity.
-In agriculture, crop and livestock activities are unique sources of nitrous oxide and methane emissions, notably from soil nutrient management, enteric fermentation (a normal digestive process in animals that produces methane), and manure management.
-GHG emissions from agriculture have increased by approximately 17 percent since 1990.
-During this time period, total U.S. GHG emissions increased approximately 6 percent.
+Agriculture accounted for an estimated 10 percent of U.S. greenhouse gas (GHG) emissions in 2014.
+In agriculture, crop and livestock activities are important sources of nitrous oxide and methane emissions, notably from fertilizer application, enteric fermentation (a normal digestive process in animals that produces methane), and manure storage and management.
+GHG emissions from agriculture have increased by approximately 10 percent since 1990.
+During this time period, total U.S. GHG emissions increased approximately 7 percent.

 Download higher resolution chart (4158 pixels by 3325 pixels, 600 dpi)